xinyuzhang99/Data-Structures-and-Algorithms-with-LeetCode/Graph.md

 | :--------: | :-----------: | :----------------------------------------------------------: |
 | algorithms | Hard (40.27%) | [`depth-first-search`](https://leetcode.com/tag/depth-first-search); [`graph`](https://leetcode.com/tag/graph) |

-You are given a list of airline `tickets` where `tickets[i] = [fromi, toi]` represent the departure and the arrival airports of one flight.
+You are given a list of airline `tickets` where `tickets[i] = [from_i, to_i]` represent the departure and the arrival airports of one flight.
 Reconstruct the itinerary in order and return it.

 All of the tickets belong to a man who departs from `"JFK"`, thus, the itinerary must begin with `"JFK"`.
 If there are multiple valid itineraries, you should return the itinerary that has the smallest lexical order when read as a single string.